aalsup/bce/README.md

 The project should build and run as-is.
 However, without passing in the expected environment variables, nothing interesting will be displayed.

+Currently, the `json-c` library is statically linked within the application, so users won't need to install `json-c`.
+On the other hand, `sqlite3` is almost universally available as a dynlib, so it is dynamically linked at runtime.
+This can be overridden by running `cmake -DSQLITE_STATIC=ON ...`.

 #### Example run configuration

 ```